-Luca has experience of a variety of will and probate disputes (including lack of capacity, want of knowledge and approval, and undue influence claims, as well as construction issues, claims under the Inheritance (Provision for Family and Dependants) Act 1975, and proprietary estoppel claims).
+Luca has experience of disputes about the validity and administration of trusts (including directions applications, requests for information, and applications for the removal of trustees and protectors) as well as blessing applications in complex trust restructurings.
+He also has experience of a variety of will and probate disputes (including lack of capacity, want of knowledge and approval, and undue influence claims, as well as construction issues, claims under the Inheritance (Provision for Family and Dependants) Act 1975, and proprietary estoppel claims).

 Luca read Classics and Sanskrit at Oxford.
 He trained at Withers LLP and spent three years at Farrer & Co before joining Stewarts in 2018.

 Proceed with care: legacy disputes and the duties of charity trustees, Trusts & Trustees, May 2018.